 Ao Community Played Key Role in Shaping Nagaland’s Progress: Dy CM Yanthungo Patton

-Chuchuyimlang, May 1, 2026: Yanthungo Patton on Thursday said the Ao community, often referred to as the “Land of Pioneers,” has played a significant role in shaping Nagaland’s progress in education, faith, and leadership.
+Chuchuyimlang, May 1, 2026: Nagaland Deputy Chief Minister Yanthungo Patton on Thursday lauded the contributions of the Ao community to the growth and development of the state, describing them as pioneers who have played a vital role in shaping Nagaland’s journey in education, faith, leadership, and social progress.

 Ao Community Played Key Role in Shaping Nagaland’s Progress Dy CM Yanthungo Patton